WladislawPitsukha/apple-ui/task.md

 - [ ] to make section of 1st pazzles of desc ((macbook's page))
 - [ ] to make section of description of pages ((macbook's page))
 - [ ] to make section of 2nd pazzles of desc ((macbook's page))

 - [ ] to make section of app of build ((macbook's page))
 - [ ] to make section of app of pro ((macbook's page))
 - [ ] to make section of 3nd pazzles of desc ((macbook's page))
 - [ ] to make section of 4th pazzles (flex) of desc ((macbook's page))

+- [ ] to create a new branch for watch's page

 - [ ] to make watch's page ((watch's page))
 - [ ] to make section of 1st image ((watch's page))
 - [ ] to make section of 2nd image ((watch's page))
 - [ ] to make section of 3rd image ((watch's page))

+- [ ] to create a new branch for iphone's page

 - [ ] to make iphone's page (())
 - [ ] to make section of 1st image ((watch's page))